-Any of the serial communications bus interface connectors on a system controller.
+A serial communication bus interface connector on a system controller.

 Port names are one to eight characters in length and are constructed using uppercase letters, numbers, and spaces.
 The first character must be a letter.
 Port names are optional because a port is identified by its address.